Chwei-L/aliyun/README.md

 # tutorial-cli-ansible

-•Use Terraform or Ansible or CloudFormation to automate the following tasks against any cloud provider platform, e.g. AWS, GCP, Aliyun.
+•Use Ansible to automate the following tasks against any cloud provider platform, e.g. AWS, GCP, Aliyun.

 •Provision a new VPC and any networking related configurations.